Philippine noontime variety television shows: Lunch Out Loud/Tropang LOL (2020–2023) Lunch Out Loud is one of the numerous programs produced by Brightlight Productions, a production outfit of former Rep. Albee Benitez, that serves as the blocktimer of TV5 and was directed by newcomer Bjoy Balagtas. Serving as Creative Director to the show was veteran television director and former Star Magic head and now GMA Artist Center consultant Johnny Manahan. Former It's Showtime director Bobet Vidanes later on joined the show in November 2020 also as a Creative consultant until he took over from Manahan as Creative Director in 2021.

 On July 16, 2022, Lunch Out Loud was reformatted as Tropang LOL and started airing as a late-morning variety show.
 The show also began its simulcast in the pay TV Kapamilya Channel, Kapamilya Online Live, and A2Z as a preprogramming to its former rival It's Showtime which also started its simulcast on TV5 the same day.
+The show concluded on April 29, 2023, with It's Showtime returning to 12:00nn timeslot.